blualg/m-ovito/doc/manual/licenses/ffmpeg.instructions.rst

 Windows
 """""""

-OVITO for Windows includes binaries that have been built from the unmodified sources of ffmpeg 4.2.8.
+OVITO for Windows includes binaries that have been built from the unmodified sources of ffmpeg 5.1.2.
 The following commands have been used to generate them::

   # Compiler: Microsoft Visual C++ 2019 (command line tools) + MSYS2 environment
-  # Zlib version: 1.2.13
+  # zlib version: 1.2.13
   ./configure \
     --toolchain=msvc \
     --target-os=win64 \